microsoft/azurechat/docs/4-deployto-azure.md

 # ☁️ Deploy to Azure - GitHub Actions

-The following steps describes how ChatGPT on Azure solution accelerator can be deployed to Azure App service using GitHub Actions.
+The following steps describes how AzureChat can be deployed to Azure App service using GitHub Actions.

 # 🧬 Fork the repository